Botfuel/benchmark-nlp/README.md

 FR11 Distance OK
 FR12 Money OK | Time OK | City OK

-EN
+### EN
-1 - I am leaving tomorrow at 5am for Los Angeles
+1. I am leaving tomorrow at 5am for Los Angeles
-2 - I am going to 142 Pleasance street Edinburgh
+2. I am going to 142 Pleasance street Edinburgh
-3 - I live on 3436 Aylmer St Montreal
+3. I live on 3436 Aylmer St Montreal
-4 - I ate chocolate for the last 2 hours
+4. I ate chocolate for the last 2 hours
-5 - Yesterday at 8pm, I was eating 10 dollars worth of chocolate
+5. Yesterday at 8pm, I was eating 10 dollars worth of chocolate
-6 - In two weeks I will be in Paris
+6. In two weeks I will be in Paris
-7 - Where will you be this summer
+7. Where will you be this summer
-8 - 2 days after tomorrow, I will leave Moscow
+8. 2 days after tomorrow, I will leave Moscow
-9 - This item costs 3 dollars and 55 cents
+9. This item costs 3 dollars and 55 cents
-10 - I pay 1000 dollars per month for my flat in Washington DC.
+10. I pay 1000 dollars per month for my flat in Washington DC.
-11 - I need to rent a car for two weeks near Berlin.
+11. I need to rent a car for two weeks near Berlin.
-12 - I want to book two plane tickets to Madrid tomorrow.
+12. I want to book two plane tickets to Madrid tomorrow.

-Recast.ai:
+#### Recast.ai
 EN1 Time OK | Location OK
 EN2 Address OK
 EN3 Address OK